jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 # CDC Testing in a Nutshell
 With CDC Testing, the Consumer provides tests that specify the contract behaviors they expect.
 The Producer doesn’t release their code until the consumer-provided tests pass.

-It’s still the responsibility of the Consumer to ensure that their Test Doubles emulate the contract, but now the Consumer has the reassurance that the Provider actually honors their interpretation of the contract.
+It’s still the responsibility of the Consumer to ensure that their Test Doubles emulate the contract, but now the Consumer has the reassurance that the Provider honors their interpretation of the contract.

 ## The Contract is Core
 Contracts are [Stable/Fixed Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) within a design where they form [Natural Boundaries](https://jhumelsine.github.io/2024/05/28/design-process.html#natural-boundaries) among other software elements.
 Contracts define [Seams](https://jhumelsine.github.io/2025/03/24/legacy-code.html#seams) that allow us to decouple a design into chunks of cohesive elements.
 This facilitates parallel development among different developers or teams who can also test their code without being tightly coupled to the implementations provided by the other teams.